MisterUniverse/Maxxiene/README.md

 ## backup cmd
 - `maxx backup {FileOrDirectory}`: Backup a file or directory.
 Files get saved as a .mxbkup file
 - `maxx backup --config or -c`: Backs up the app configuration and supporting files
+- `maxx backup --auto or -a {path/to/setting.json} {path/to/main.py}`: This cmd depends on having the [CellarDoor](https://github.com/JarrodBurns/CellarDoor) repo downloaded.

 ## convert cmd
 - `maxx convert md2html` "Converts a markdown file into an html file"